Reproductive system disease: Endocrine

 It is also known that disruption of the endocrine system by certain chemicals adversely affects the development of the reproductive system and can cause vaginal cancer.
-Many other reproductive diseases have also been link to exposure to synthetic and environmental chemicals.
+Many other reproductive diseases have also been linked to exposure to synthetic and environmental chemicals.
 Common chemicals with known links to reproductive disorders include: lead, dioxins and dioxin-like compounds, styrene, toluene, BPA (Bisphenol A) and pesticides.